technofocus-pte/cpltextnsibltdeepdepth/Lab 6/Lab 6 - Creating a Custom AI Agent with Azure AI Foundry and search integration.md

 19. Review the outputs for each tool in the flow, noting how each tool in the flow operated on its inputs to prepare a contextualized prompt and get an appropriate response.

-## Task 8: Challenge

-Now you’ve experienced how to integrate your own data in a copilot built with the Azure AI Foundry portal, let’s explore further!

-Try adding a new data source through the Azure AI Foundry portal, index it, and integrate the indexed data in a prompt flow.
-Some data sets you could try are:

-- A collection of (research) articles you have on your computer.

-- A set of presentations from past conferences.

-Be as resourceful as you can to create your data source and integrate it in your prompt flow.
-Try out the new prompt flow and submit prompts that could only be answered by the data set you chose!